sindresorhus/electron-util/readme.md

 Returns a function, that when called, unsubscribes the listener.

-Calling it on Window and Linux works, but it just returns a noop function.
+Calling it on Window and Linux works, but it just returns a no-op function.

 ### setContentSecurityPolicy(policy, [options])